2026 Foundation Leadership Forum: Schedule

 Public college and university foundations may fulfill a wide range of functions and be structured very differently from institution to institution and state to state, but common principles of trusteeship apply.
 This workshop will provide an overview of different foundation operating and governance models, discussion of the core responsibilities of foundation board members, and guidance on not only fulfilling fiduciary duties as a foundation board member but becoming an engaged strategic partner and philanthropic leader in support of your foundation and the institution it supports.

-Mike Goodwin, consultant, AGB
+Mike Goodwin, senior consultant, AGB

 Merrill Schwartz, senior consultant and senior fellow, AGB